dimajix/flowman/docs/spec/relation/deltaFile.md

 The `deltaFile` relation is used for creating [Delta Lake](https://delta.io) tables stored only in some Hadoop compatible file system, without registering the table in the Hive metastore.
-If you want to use a Delta Lake table, and you also want to store its meta data in Hive, then use the [`deltaFile` relation](deltaTable.md) instead.
+If you want to use a Delta Lake table, and you also want to store its metadata in Hive, then use the [`deltaFile` relation](deltaTable.md) instead.

 ## Plugin